AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 Here are some of the most important caveats for AFL++:

-- AFL++ detects faults by checking for the first spawned process dying due to a signal (SIGSEGV, SIGABRT, etc).
+- AFL++ detects faults by checking for the first spawned process dying due to a signal (SIGSEGV, SIGABRT, etc.).
 Programs that install custom handlers for these signals may need to have the relevant code commented out.
 In the same vein, faults in child processes spawned by the fuzzed target may evade detection unless you manually add some code to catch that.